 In Section 5.1, we have discussed the typical evolution of $-V \cdot I$ and found it to be roughly parabolic or U-shaped.
-Analogously, one can conclude that the evolution of $C_S = -V \cdot \sqrt{I}$ (in Newtonian time) will typically exhibit a V-shaped profile: it has a global minimum at central time (D = 0), from which it grows roughly linearly (modulo fluctuations) in both time directions.
+Analogously, one can conclude that the evolution of $C_S = -V\sqrt{I}$ (in Newtonian time) will typically exhibit a V-shaped profile: it has a global minimum at the central time (D = 0), from which it grows roughly linearly in both time directions (see Fig. 6.1).
 In the terminology of Barbour, Koslowski, and Mercati, this defines two opposite gravitational arrows of time with the Janus point as their common past.
 Note that these are not entropic arrows, though our previous discussion strongly suggests that the evolution of the shape complexity on shape space will align with the evolution of the gravitational entropy (7) on absolute space.

-6Dürr, Goldstein, and Zanghì (2018) provide an insightful discussion of typicality measures on shape space, though focussing on the quantum case.
+&lt;sup>6Dürr, Goldstein, and Zanghì (2019) provide an insightful discussion of typicality measures on shape space, though focussing on the quantum case.